 Yes, You Can Get Insured

 New authorities CAN get commercial truck insurance in Ontario.
 You'll pay more (typically 40-60% higher than experienced operators), have fewer insurer options, and may face restrictions—but coverage is available.
-Several insurers specialize in new ventures, and experienced trucking brokers know how to place this business.
+As of early 2026, several insurers are actively writing new ventures, and experienced trucking insurance brokers know how to place this business competitively.

 What "New Authority" Means for Insurance